rknightuk/theshopcms/readme.md

 ##Usage

+*NB:*

-*NB: All references to `yourshop` herein refers to the specific domain or directory in which the product is installed.*
+- *All references to `yourshop` herein refers to the specific domain or directory in which the product is installed.*
+- *'CMS' refers to the page at `yourshop/cms`.*
+- *'Admin page' refers to the page at `yourshop/admin`.*

+###Content management

+####Adding a product

+To add a new product go to `yourshop/cms/add`.
+You will be presented with an image upload box.
+Choose the image you wish to use for the new product.
+Complete the form that is then show with the details of the new product and select 'submit'.
+If the product was added successfully a message will confirm this.

-###Adding, editing and deleting products
+####Editing and deleting a product

+To edit or delete a product go to `yourshop/cms/edit.php`.
+To edit a product select 'edit' next to the specific product you wish to update.
+Modify the information in the form show, select 'submit' and a message will confirm the edit.

+To delete a product, select 'edit' next to the specific product you wish to delete.
+A message will confirm the deletion.

-###Updating product stock levels
+####Updating product stock levels

+###Administration

-###Managing orders
+####Managing orders

 *NB: Open orders refers to any order which has been placed but not delivered.
-Archived orders refers to those that have been delivered.
-'Admin page' refers to the page at `yourshop/admin`.*
+Archived orders refers to those that have been delivered.*

 To view open orders go to `yourshop/admin/open_orders.php` or select 'Open orders' from Admin page.
 If the order has been delivered, select 'Mark as delivered' and the order will be archived.

 To view archived orders go to `yourshop/admin/archived_orders.php` or select 'Archived orders' from Admin page.

-For both open and archived orders, customer and order details can be view:
+For both open and archived orders, customer and order details can be viewed:

 - Order details can be view by selecting 'order details'.
 - Customers details can be viewed by selecting 'customer details'.

+####Modifying colours, themes and shop name